christian-cleberg/cleberg.net/content/blog/2022-11-27-server-build.md

 After looking to see if I could fit more fans into the case, I noticed that the 120mm fan used for intake from the front of the case was actually pushing air out of the case by mistake.
-This fan site right in front of the hard drive bay.
+This fan sits right in front of the hard drive bay.

-Once I reversed the fan to act as an intake fan, the temperatures dropped immediately!
+Once I flipped the fan around to act as an intake fan, the temperatures dropped immediately!
 They are now idling at ~31-33 degrees Celsius.
 A single fan spinning the wrong way caused my drives to idle 10-15 degrees higher than they should have.